 In addition to knowing that the pandemic isn’t over and won’t be over for some time, you should know that:

 - you could have been exposed to SARS-CoV-2 if you had close contact (less than 6 feet apart) to someone with COVID-19 (has symptoms or tested positive) for at least 15 minutes, even if you were both wearing masks (sure, there is much less risk if you were wearing masks, but to be safe, it still counts as an exposure).
 And with the latest guidelines, the exposure doesn’t have to for a continual 15 minutes, but rather “a cumulative total of 15 minutes or more over a 24-hour period.”
 So if you were close to someone with COVID-19 for 5 minutes each hour for three hours, then that counts as close contact.
-Fortunately, if you are fully vaccinated, this kind of close contact does not mean that you have to go into quarantine or get tested, unless you develop symptoms of COVID.
+Fortunately, if you are fully vaccinated, including a booster dose, this kind of close contact does not mean that you have to go into quarantine, unless you develop symptoms of COVID.

 - you can develop symptoms of COVID-19 from one to 14 days after you are exposed to someone with COVID-19.
 This is the incubation period for the SARS-CoV-2 virus and the time you should be in quarantine after your exposure (although there are some new options to end quarantine early).

 - testing negative soon after you are exposed to someone with COVID-19 doesn’t mean that you can’t develop symptoms later in your incubation period!
 Although testing is a very important part of containing this pandemic, you don’t necessarily need to rush to get tested right after you are exposed.
-You can, but understand that a negative test doesn’t get you out of your quarantine early.
+You can, but understand that an early negative test doesn’t get you out of your quarantine.
 A positive test will shift you into a period of isolation, but know that some COVID-19 tests, especially the rapid antigen tests, are more likely to give a false positive result if you don’t have symptoms.
-If you are going to get tested after being exposed and don’t have symptoms, the optimal time is probably about 5 to 7 days after your exposure and remember to continue your quarantine if it is negative.
+If you are going to get tested after being exposed and don’t have symptoms, the optimal time is probably about 5 to 7 days after your exposure and remember to continue your quarantine if it is negative, or at the very least, wear a mask (part of the guidelines to end quarantine early).

 - you can be contagious even though you don’t have symptoms, which is why, if you are unvaccinated or high risk, you should try to always wear a mask and practice social distancing when you are around other people.
 You don’t know who has COVID-19!